 For detailed calculation examples and to understand how these figures impact your taxes, check the Fees and Charges for Bajaj Finserv Loan Against Property.

 A loan against property lets you unlock funds while retaining ownership, making it ideal for business growth, education, medical needs, or consolidating debt.
 With competitive interest rates and flexible repayment options, it is a smart way to maximise your property’s financial value.
-Check your eligibility instantly and take the next step!
+Get access to large funds with the flexibility to part-prepay your Flexi Loan at no extra cost.

 Factors Influencing Property Tax Assessment Values